Citation, DOI, disclosures and article data

 Treatment is usually surgical.

-Differentiating benign (non-neoplastic mucocele and mucinous cystadenoma) and malignant (mucinous cystadenocarcinoma) appendiceal lesions can be difficult.
+Differentiating benign (non-neoplastic mucocele and mucinous cystadenoma) and malignant (mucinous cystadenocarcinoma) appendiceal lesions can be difficult on imaging.
 Wang et al. 10 found a statistically significant difference in wall irregularity and soft-tissue thickening between malignant and benign cases.

 - 1. Bennett GL, Tanpitukpongse TP, Macari M et-al. CT diagnosis of mucocele of the appendix in patients with acute appendicitis.
 AJR Am J Roentgenol.
 2009;192 (3): W103-10. doi:10.2214/AJR.08.1572 - Pubmed citation